 HSL stands for hue, saturation and luminance and each of these elements handles a different aspect of adjusting color:

 - Saturation – changes how strong the colors are

 - Luminance – changes the brightness of the colors

 Any adjustment to the colors in the HSL panel has an impact on the color throughout the photo.
 If you move the orange slider, for example, you’ll affect every part of the photo that has an orange color.

 This is another tool that’s easy to get carried away with, so switch it on and off regularly to keep a check on your progress.

-With split toning you can alter the color in the highlights and adjust the saturation.
-Likewise for shadows.
+Color grading used to be called split toning in Lightroom.
+With color grading you can alter the color in the highlights, shadows and midtones, and adjust their saturation.

-Before we carry on though, a quick comment on orange and teal – they’re complementary colors (see earlier point on color in composition), which is why they work so well for split toning.
+Before we carry on though, a quick comment on orange and teal – they’re complementary colors (see earlier point on color in composition), which is why they work so well for color grading photos.